Eighty-three percent1 of organizations report that they can’t find qualified project managers to fill open positions.

 Stakeholders are engaged with the project from the very first day until the very last.
 Different stakeholders will take on a more important role at various stages of the project lifecycle.

-Customers, or senior management, will initially approve or authorize the project, commencing the project management activities.
+Customers, or senior management, will initially approve or authorize the project, commencing the project management processes.

 Customers, or users, will receive the final goal of the project near the end of the project and senior management should be involved with the lessons learned and project closeout activities.